tiagofsanchez/custom-claims/README.md

 ## Use the AUTH UI

+**NOTE:**
+I was not able to use AUTH UI to set up custom-claims when the user signs up for the first time!

 As per [Supabase AUTH UI documentation](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui)

 ## Things that I need to do and solve for